 Meet your guide for a pre-trip meeting in Fairbanks at 4 pm at Arctic Wild headquarters.

 Fly from Fairbanks, over the mighty Yukon River, across the Arctic Circle, to the Gwich’in community of Arctic Village.
 Then catch a smaller plane to the Arctic Coast.
 On the flight in we cross the Brooks Range and may see thousands upon thousands of caribou migrating towards the coast.

 The days and nights are yours to explore and marvel at this unique destination.
 We will canoe about 40 miles of the coast mostly in the protected lagoons behind the barrier islands.
 With plenty of time to cover the distance, we will travel when conditions are favorable and explore on foot if the wind picks up.
-When not paddling we can hike inland in search of wildlife and birds, explore the numerous old village sites, beach comb for whale bones, observe arctic foxes at their dens, photograph the enormous flocks of migrating sea ducks, or just sit by the driftwood fire and enjoy the sight of sea and sky.
+When not paddling we can hike inland in search of wildlife and birds, explore the numerous old village sites, beach comb for whale bones (which we leave on the beach), observe arctic foxes at their dens, photograph the enormous flocks of migrating sea ducks, or just sit by the driftwood fire and enjoy the sight of sea and sky.
 No matter how we spend our time, each day will be full of adventure and surprises.

 On our last day we meet a small boat from the Eskimo village of Kaktovik for a beautiful and interesting ride back towards civilization.
 As we travel the most scenic part of the arctic coast, our eskimo boat captain will teach us about modern eskimo life and the history of this beautiful coast.
 Once in Kaktovik (Barter Island) we board the “mail plane” and fly to Fairbanks, re-crossing the Brooks Range, the Arctic Circle, and the Yukon River.
 Weather permitting, we will be back to Fairbanks in time for a hot shower and a late dinner.